sirfonzie/INF2004_LAB4/README.md

 This modified code snippet configures the Raspberry Pi Pico to generate PWM (Pulse Width Modulation) signals on GP0 via the gpio_set_function function.
 It then obtains the PWM slice number associated with GP0 and sets the clock divisor to 100, reducing the main clock from 125Mhz to 1.25Mhz frequency.
 The pwm_set_wrap function sets the PWM wrap value, essentially determining the period of the PWM signal.
 Here, it's set to 12500, which corresponds to a period of 10ms.
 This is obtained as follows: ```((1 / 1.25Mhz)*12500) ```. pwm_set_chan_level sets the duty cycle of the PWM signal on channel A of the specified PWM slice to 50% (12500/2).
 Finally, pwm_set_enabled enables the PWM output on the specified slice.
 In summary, this code initializes PWM on GP0 with a 100Hz frequency and a 50% duty cycle, effectively generating a square wave output.

+The N3 and N4 pins on the L298N motor controller are used to control the turning direction of the motor.
+In this example, we permanently set N3 to HIGH (3.3V) and N4 to LOW (GND).
+Swapping this would make the motor turn the other way.
+For your project, you would want to connect these 2 pins to a GPIO configured as output that would allow you to control the direction of the motor via software/code.

 <img src="/img/motor.png" width=100% height=100%>

 ## **ANALOG-TO-DIGITAL CONVERTER**